 - Leave the single-use tools for the others and go for the multi-use tools.
 They will provide various uses and they are easy to carry, being a single item.

 - Go for mechanical quality tools and avoid the ones that need electricity as it will not always be available.

 - Take weight restriction into account as you might need to bug out.
 Get tools that are compact and lighter.

-- If you opt for electrical tools, make sure you get the ones that are chargeable and that have an alternative method of charging (being able to plug them to a solar panel for example).
+- If you opt for electrical tools, make sure you get the ones that are chargeable.
+The ones that have an alternative method of charging (being able to plug them into a solar panel for example).

 - Get the tools you need and the ones you know how to work with.
 Don’t stockpile on tools that you think you will need or tools that you don’t know how they work or how to maneuver them.

 - Always have a solution available for charging your tools.
 Go for a mobile one that can be used as an all-purpose generator (solar powers should do the trick).